holgerBerger/hpc-workspace/admin-guide.md

 ## motivation

-The motivation for the workspace tools was the need to loadbalance a large number of users over a medium size number of scratch/working filesystems in an HPC environment.
+The motivation for the workspace tools was the need to loadbalance a large number of users over a medium size number of scratch/working filesystems in an HPC environment by the operations team without any manual interaction.

 The basic idea is